Enforcing NIH 12-page limit rules programmatically

 Implementation Steps:

-1. Stream Segmentation: Isolate the /Contents objects corresponding to the Research Strategy pages.
+1. Stream Segmentation: Isolate the page objects corresponding to the Research Strategy pages.

-2. Text & Vector Object Aggregation: Extract all BT/ET (Begin/End Text) operators and vector drawing commands.
+2. Text & Vector Object Aggregation: Extract text and vector drawing commands.
 Ignore whitespace-only streams.

 3. Page Boundary Resolution: Count pages only where the content stream contains measurable text or graphical objects within the isolated section range.